grpranto/Internet-Notifier-Desktop-Application/README.md

 This project was a part of my Bachelor's course (Object Oriented Programming - OOP) where I built a simple notifier desktop application that reminds users when the internet is up by beeping sound.
 It was developed with the help of the QT framework.

 #### Sample video of the tool
-https://github.com/grpranto/Internet-Notifier-Desktop-Application/assets/26029103/2fcade19-d3f5-4928-babd-039b9c1bd146
+Please turn ON the sound from the video to hear the beeping :) https://github.com/grpranto/Internet-Notifier-Desktop-Application/assets/26029103/2fcade19-d3f5-4928-babd-039b9c1bd146

 <p align="right">(<a href="#readme-top">back to top</a>)</p>